Chen-Kai/programming/doc/note/programming.md

 ---

 ### Mutiple threads share same resource
-Thread-A trys to access the resource.
+Thread X trys to access the resource.
 * If it is not cloked:
   1. lock it
   2. do the things